Ever made your own sand jars? Now that school is out for most, you may be looking for a way to keep your little ones occupied.

-Speaking of projects…how about making sand jars?
 Sure to bring out a kid’s creative side, a sand jar makes a great gift or can be used in a number of decorative (but functional) ways, including a pencil holder or vase.
-This project is just one of several Classic Crafts ideas from The Old Farmer’s Almanac for Kids, Vol. 4.
+This project is just one of several Classic Crafts ideas from The Old Farmer’s Almanac for Kids.
+(Yes, we have a Kids Almanac!)

 To make a sand jar, you will need (kids—get your parents’ help and permission before attempting!)…

 - Dry mustard

 - Funnel (Note: You can make one by rolling a piece of paper into a cone.
 Use tape or glue to keep the paper wrapped.)

 - Glass jar